24 Hours Hotline: +86 137-3541-1378

 A whole mandarin fish is skillfully cut to resemble a squirrel’s tail, battered, deep-fried until incredibly crispy, and then immediately topped with a hot, sweet-and-sour sauce (often made with tomato, vinegar, and sugar).
 The sauce sizzles as it hits the fish, creating a "chattering" sound reminiscent of a squirrel.

-· Cultural Background: Originated in the Qing Dynasty, once a royal court dish; the “squirrel” shape symbolizes prosperity and joy, often served at important banquets.
+- Cultural Background: Originated in the Qing Dynasty, once a royal court dish; the squirrel shape symbolizes prosperity and joy.

-· Ingredient Source: Fresh mandarin fish from Taihu Lake (weight 500-700g is optimal for texture; wild-caught ones have firmer meat).
+- Ingredient Source: Fresh 500-700g mandarin fish from Taihu Lake, wild-caught fish offers firmer texture.

 · Recommended Restaurants:

-*Best For: First-time visitors, traditional food culture enthusiasts, and guests seeking an authentic historical experience.
+- Best For: First-time visitors to Suzhou, traditional food culture enthusiasts, guests seeking an authentic historical dining experience.

 2. Suzhou-style Soup Dumplings